How to Write a Blog Post for SEO

 It’s often helpful to first decide on the purpose of your blog post, write it naturally without thinking about keyword density or SEO, and then try and find a few spots where keywords would fit in well.

 Where possible, try and link to some other blog posts or pages on your website.
 And if you can get other websites to link to your content too, even better!
+This is known as backlink building.
 Inbound links to the content on your site display to search engines that it’s both relevant and reliable, therefore giving it a higher ranking.
+Outbound links, or external links, direct your readers to other web pages outside of your website.
+Including trustworthy and high-quality outbound links will improve the credibility and authority of your website.
+Make sure you choose a web page/website that is reputable and relevant to your blog post, and avoid linking to your competitors!

 Use an SEO Plug-In